sunfishcode/rfcs/text/0000-io-safety.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## Handles are plain data

-The main alternative would be to say that raw resource handles are plain data, and no library may attach any special invariants to them or consider them exclusively owned.
+The main alternative would be to say that raw resource handles are plain data, with no concept of I/O safety and no relationship to OS resource lifetimes.
 The main benefit of this approach would be to require fewer `unsafe` blocks in use cases that work with raw resource handles.
 On Unix-like platforms at least, this wouldn't ever lead to memory unsafety or undefined behavior, because POSIX defines the behavior when I/O is attempted on invalid file descriptors or when there are concurrent accesses to the same file descriptor.

 However, most Rust code does not interact with raw resource handles directly.
 This is a good thing, independently of this RFC, because resources ultimately do